pbiggar/phc/doc/manual/devintro.rst

 <para>
 	The <xref linkend="treetutorials" endterm="treetutorials.title"> explain how
-	to write plugins for &phc, and provide numerous examples.
+	to write plugins for |phc|, and provide numerous examples.
 You will find
 	<xref linkend="reference" endterm="reference.title"> very useful when
-	writing serious applications using &phc;.
+	writing serious applications using |phc|.
 </para>

 <para>
-	Although we have tried to document &phc as well as we can, if anything is still unclear, please let us know by sending an email to the
+	Although we have tried to document |phc| as well as we can, if anything is still unclear, please let us know by sending an email to the
 	<ulink url="http://www.phpcompiler.org/mailinglist.html">mailing list</ulink>.
 </para>